aur0rae/Dotfiles/README.md

 # My Sway config

 This is my current working config on Fedora Sway Atomic.

-## Usage
+## Usage:

 Sway is a tiling Wayland compositor/WM and as such, requires some basic keybinds to function.
-The most important ones are:
+The most important ones are listed below.

 -> Spawn a terminal - MOD + Shift + Enter
 -> Kill a window - MOD + Shift + Q